jpjubenot/ansible-post-install-my-fedora/README_EN.md

 <strong>basiccodecs:</strong> Some basics codecs to mplayer player

-<strong>ssd-drive:</strong> Modify options of your operating system when your first drive hard drive is a SSD (trim ...).

 <strong>hb-and-mmkmkv-needed-softwares:</strong> Install softwares an librairies needed to
 compile HandBrake software and MakeMKV software